When You Think You Need a Bookkeeper, Think Bigger

 - Bookkeeping and tax preparation – Those bookkeeping and tax preparation functions can be rolled into one suite of services that cover all the bases.

-- Retirement planning – The CPA or other tax advisor can structure retirement plans for you and your employees that will save the business tax dollars and build comfortable retirement plans that grow tax free.
+- Retirement planning – The accounting or other tax advisor can structure retirement plans for you and your employees that will save the business tax dollars and build comfortable retirement plans that grow tax free.

 Maybe instead of that “need a bookkeeper” search you could widen it a bit into a “need an accounting service” search.